dair-iitd/sa-flonet/README.md

 --inference=0 --model=gpt2 --max_history=900 --max_length=60 --emb-size=200 --hidden-size=600 --history_length=600 --personality_length=200 \
 >outputs/SAFlonetUFloTrain.out 2>outputs/SAFlonetUFloTrain.err
 ```
 6. After training is complete, to get the test results, run the inference script (evaluation time for both settings = 2 hours) with the following commands.
+For the below commands, it is assumed that the inference scripts are in a subfolder of ```code``` e.g. ```code/hpc/```.
+The output files will be generated in ```code/output/```.
 The metrics are printed at the end of the output files.

 ## For S-Flo